gsmainclusivetechlab/interop-docs/docs/testcases/creating-tc.md

 ---
-title: Creating Test Case
+title: Creating a Test Case
-sidebar_label: Creating Test Case
+sidebar_label: Creating a Test Case
 ---

 This tutorial shows how to create a Test Case for the [Interoperability Test Platform](https://interop.gsmainclusivetechlab.io).
 The premise is to guide the creation of a Test Case considering a Sequence Diagram for a particular Use Case Scenario already defined.
 You can know more about Use Cases accessing [Proposing New Use Case](https://docs.interop.gsmainclusivetechlab.io/testcases/proposing-uc) documentation.